tardate/LittleArduinoProjects/Electronics101/Power/WirelessLed/README.md

 The two halves of the coil are wound in a continuous concentric circle - meaning that current flow is opposed in each half.
 Basic operation:

 * on startup, current flows to the base of the transistor, turning it on
-* as the transistor turns on, the current in the collector coild induces a field with opposes the flow of current in the coil to the base
+* as the transistor turns on, the current in the collector coil induces a field with opposes the flow of current in the coil to the base
 * as the the base current reduces, the transistor turns off producing a large flyback voltage spike and the cycle repeats

-The receiver is a simple coild that electromagnetically couples with the transmission coil.
+The receiver is a simple coil that electromagnetically couples with the transmission coil.
 A LED rectifies the current flow and lights up accordingly.

 ![Breadboard](./assets/WirelessLed_bb.jpg?raw=true)